News and Trail Report

 If you have any thoughts, suggestions, or offers to help our mission please share them with us.
 We could use your input.

 Some of our activities and accomplishments

-- We adopted and maintain the Deschutes River Trail and broader Good Dog! area between Entrada Lodge and Meadow Camp.
+Adopt and maintain the Deschutes River Trail and broader Rim Rock (Good Dog!) area between LOGE' and Meadow Camp.

-- We provide poop bags and empty "poop trash" at Good Dog!, the Wanoga winter trail, and the Phil's Trail parking area.
+Provide poop bags and empty "poop trash" at Rim Rock (Good Dog!), the Wanoga winter trail, and the Phil's Trail parking area.

 Catalyze the relaxation of summer trail restrictions in the national forest (Deschutes River Trail and wilderness).